jinyus/lite_ref/README.md

 -   Override it for a subtree:

     You can override the instance for a subtree by using `overrideWith`.
 This is useful for testing.
-    In the example below all calls to `settingsServiceRef.of(context)` will return `MockSettingsService`.
+    In the example below, all calls to `settingsServiceRef.of(context)` will return `MockSettingsService`.

     ```dart
     LiteRefScope(